frank-SLR/tinyORA/Doc/Manual.md

 select 'The name :', t1.name from emp_with_dep t1 where emp_id=12;
 ```

-### Function to convert one or more columns or function or constant to a specific format
+## Function to convert one or more columns or function or constant to a specific format
+There is a lot of functions for convertion, see [FUNCTION](#function).

+For example, convert string in uppercase or lowercase:

 ```
 { UPPER|LOWER } ( <SEL_COL> )
 ```